 DNA | Health

-Your DNA holds a wealth of invaluable information about your health and can tell you everything from whether you’re lactose intolerant to if you are at risk for potential DNA damage.
+Your DNA holds a wealth of invaluable information about your health.
+It can tell you things like whether you’re lactose intolerant to whether you're at risk for potential DNA damage.
 Knowing how useful this can be this, we believe we should all have intimate knowledge of our unique genetic makeup.

-We believe that more medical info can be more useful than less.
-Combining our genetic tests to best suit your needs gives you more info in one go, plus works out more cost effective than doing the individual panels.
+We believe that more medical info can be more useful.
+Take a look at our test combinations before deciding on this test.
+Combining genetic tests to best suit your needs gives you more info in one go, plus works out more cost effective than doing the individual tests.

-The 8 key areas that could potentially lead to lifestyle-related chronic diseases that this test looks at are:
+This test looks at these key areas that could potentially lead to lifestyle-related chronic diseases

-- DNA methylation and risk for cancer (related to methylation)
+- Risk for DNA damage and certain cancers (related to methylation)

 Benefits of DNA | Health

-- Identifies risky ‘misspellings’ in your DNA* and how to combat them with nutritional, environmental and lifestyle support.
+- Identifies risky ‘misspellings’ in your DNA* linked to certain lifestyle-related chronic diseases

-- Provides detailed information on the unique nutrients, vitamins and minerals your body needs to help support and compensate for these genetic misspellings.
+- Provides which key nutrients, vitamins and minerals your body needs to help support these genetic misspellings

 - Reports the status of your vitamin D receptor – this might indicate that you need to test for vitamin D (blood test is called: vitamin D 25-OH) more frequently and whether you might need more vitamin D3 supplement support.